All my practice documents live here - intake forms, policies, how I work. If paperwork feels like a lot, this is the only place you'll need to look.

 ARE HERBS INCLUDED IN THE PACKAGE PRICE?

-Yes - your package includes a seasonal membership to the Feral Hollow Clinical Apothecary.
-The botanical formulas we develop together are included at no additional cost for the duration of our three months.
+Yes.
+Your package includes a seasonal membership to the Feral Hollow Clinical Apothecary, covering all botanical formulas we develop together as well as the cost of shipping them to you.

 11